tecnologiaenegocios/access_control/doc/model-security.rst

 Defining an association to be the *parent association*
 ------------------------------------------------------

+A parent association is defined by using the class method :meth:`ModelSecurity::ClassMethods#parent_association`.

 The association defined as parent will be queried when a record is created or its node is accessed by the first time.
 The node of each object returned by the association (which can be only one record for ``has_one`` or